Community Equity Action Team

 The council was created in 2018 in partnership with a team of Leadership Eastside students and law enforcement representatives who came together to look at inequities between the police and the community.
 Stakeholders said again and again that every single interaction matters – positive and negative – and the police should work continue to build opportunities for more positive, non-enforcement interactions with their community.

-For more information on the RPD Community Equity Action Council please contact Sgt.
+For more information on the RPD Community Equity Action Council and how to apply, please contact Sgt.
 Julie Beard at 425-556-2659 or email@example.com